-If you have an optional Remote Supervisor Adapter II (systems-management adapter) installed in PCI-X slot 2, your server has additional connectors and LEDs.
+If you have an optional Remote Supervisor Adapter II (systems-management adapter) installed in PCI slot 2, your server has additional connectors and LEDs.
 See the Option Installation Guide for more information about these connectors and LEDs.
-In addition, if you install the optional Remote Supervisor Adapter II, you must disconnect the video cable from the system board and connect it to the optional Remote Supervisor Adapter II.
+In addition, if you install the optional Remote Supervisor Adapter II, you must disconnect the video cable from the server external video connector and connect it to the optional Remote Supervisor Adapter II.